What Is Toxoplasmosis?

 If you have signs of toxoplasmosis, see your doctor.
-You also might want to talk with him about it if you want to get pregnant or you have a health problem that affects your immune system.
+You also might want to talk with them about it if you want to get pregnant or you have a health problem that affects your immune system.

 If you have the infection, your body will make things called antibodies to try to fight it off.
-To find out if you have toxoplasmosis, your doctor can do a blood test to see if you have those antibodies in your system.
+To find out if you have toxoplasmosis, your doctor can do a blood test to see if you have those antibodies.

 If you’ve been infected recently, your body may not have had time to make them.
 So even if your test doesn’t show any signs of them, your doctor may want to do another test a few weeks later to be sure.

 If the blood test shows you do have the antibodies, you’re likely in for another test.
 The CDC recommends that a lab that specializes in toxoplasmosis test your blood sample again to make sure the result is correct.
 If so, more tests can be done on your blood to find out when the infection started.

 If you find out you have toxoplasmosis while you’re pregnant, your doctor will want to see if it has passed to your baby.
 She may recommend one of these:

 Amniocentesis.
 Your doctor will use a long, thin needle to take a small bit of fluid from the area around the baby (the amniotic sac).
 The fluid will be tested for signs of the infection.
 You’ll need to be at least 15 weeks along before this test is done.

 Toxoplasmosis doesn’t cause problems for most people, so you probably won’t need treatment for it if your immune system is healthy.
-If you have HIV or AIDS, your doctor may recommend the antibiotic sulfadiazine, along with a medication usually used to treat malaria.
-It’s called pyrimethamine (Daraprim).
+If you are HIV-positive or have AIDS, your doctor may recommend the antibiotic sulfadiazine, along with a medication usually used to treat malaria called pyrimethamine (Daraprim).